RamYadlapalli/TypeScriptDemo/README.md

 1. Can have different types, but type definition can be Same

 Interfaces:

+ One of TypeScript’s core principles is that type-checking focuses on the shape that values have.
+This is sometimes called “duck typing” or “structural subtyping”.
+In TypeScript, interfaces fill the role of naming these types, and are a powerful way of defining contracts within your code as well as contracts with code outside of your project.

 Interfaces for funtion types:

 1. We can use interfaces to give function types names